Valentine’s Day Gift Guide: She’ll Love These #SGapproved Picks

 4. Think Outside The (Blue) Box

-For the woman who loves jewelry—cough cough that’s most of us cough cough—skip the mall stores and show your love with a unique piece from an independent designer, or a vintage piece from a brand she loves.
+For the woman who loves jewelry—cough cough that’s most of us cough cough—skip the typical brands and show your love with a unique piece from an independent designer, or a vintage piece from a brand she loves.

 A quick glance at her dresser—or, you know: her neck, wrists and fingers—should give you a good idea of whether she likes big, statement pieces or more petite, personal jewelry.

-Either way, treating her to something she’ll truly want to wear all the time ensures she thinks of you every time she puts it on.
+Either way, treating her to something she’ll truly want to wear all the time means she thinks of you every time she puts it on.

 Shop #SGapproved jewelry